awzheng/SageWall/README.md

 ![Latency](https://img.shields.io/badge/Latency-%3C100ms-orange)
 ![Python](https://img.shields.io/badge/Python-3.11-yellow)

+---

+## TL;DR

+- Designed and deployed a **serverless ML pipeline** on AWS (S3, Lambda, SageMaker, SNS) to detect network intrusions in real-time
+- Trained an **XGBoost binary classifier** on 125,000+ NSL-KDD records, achieving **99.9% accuracy** with **<100ms inference latency**
+- Built an **ETL pipeline** using AWS Lambda and Pandas to preprocess raw network logs (one-hot encoding, feature engineering, schema validation)
+- Developed a **Streamlit web application** for real-time threat visualization and integrated **AWS SNS** for automated alerting on high-confidence detections
+- Resolved production issues including Lambda memory optimization (128MB to 1024MB) and data type compatibility bugs in the ML pipeline

+---

 > My first cloud engineering + ML project!
 Built this over winter break to teach myself AWS and machine learning.
 It detects network attacks (DoS, Probe, R2L, U2R) in real-time using XGBoost on SageMaker.

 ---

-## 🎬 What Is This?
+## What Is This?

-Traditional firewalls use static rules — they only catch attacks they already know about.
+Traditional firewalls use static rules, so they only catch attacks they already know about.
 SageWall uses **machine learning** to learn what "normal" network traffic looks like, so it can detect *new* attacks based on statistical anomalies.

 Think of it like this: instead of memorizing every burglar's face, you learn what normal foot traffic looks like and flag anything weird.

 ---

-## 📐 Architecture
+## Architecture

 ```
 ┌─────────────────┐      ┌─────────────────┐      ┌─────────────────┐      ┌─────────────────┐